SiyiPriscaYang/Error-Profile-Analysis/README.md

 # Error-Profile-Analysis
-This software plots the error vectors associated with decoding failures of QLDPC codes, helping visualize the errors and faciliates code construction and decoder optimization.
+This software visualizes the error vectors associated with decoding failures of QLDPC codes, facilitating code construction and decoder optimization.

 ## Inputs
-The file has two inputs:
+The program requires two input files:
-- A .txt file containing the parity check matrix of the QLDPC code (nonbinary, 0, 1, 2, 3 for I, X, Y, Z, use spaces to separate entries)
+- Parity check matrix file: A '.txt' file containing the parity check matrix of the QLDPC code (nonbinary format, with 0, 1, 2, 3 representing I, X, Y, and Z, respectively; entries should be separated by spaces).
   ```
   H=load('H_3_7_m3.txt');
   ```
-- A .txt file containing the error vectors associated with decoding failures obtained from the decoder (nonbinary, 0, 1, 2, 3 for I, X, Y, Z, use spaces to separate entries)
+- Error vector file: A `.txt` file containing the error vectors associated with decoding failures obtained from the decoder (nonbinary format, with 0, 1, 2, 3 for I, X, Y, and Z; entries separated by spaces).
   ```
   E = load('nb_deg_3_7_m3_0.04_500.txt');
   ```

 ## Outputs
+For each error vector in the input file, the program plots the neighborhood of the erroneous qubits, which includes:
+- Erroneous qubits: Represented by circle nodes, with X, Z, and Y errors highlighted in red, blue, and green, respectively.
+- Check nodes (stabilizers): Adjacent to the erroneous qubits, represented by square nodes.
+X and Z stabilizers are highlighted in red and blue, respectively.